ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 your way down.

-In the Day 13 puzzle, the objective for the first part was---given a number of carts hurtling down the tracks, eventuallly right at one another---to find the first cart crash.
+In the Day 13 puzzle, the objective for the first part was---given a number of carts hurtling down the tracks, eventually right at one another---to find the first cart crash.
 A simple network of tracks looks like this:

 ```